 He developed problems with premature ejaculation before he became entranced by his vivacious, unattainable, bitchy and libertine neighbor Helena (Sherilyn Fenn).
 Cavanaugh was able to experience a brief one-night affair with her in the past, but couldn't fathom being without his lustful desires for her after peeping at her through her window during a sensual evening tryst with her sleazy macho boyfriend Ray O'Malley (Bill Paxton).

-In the film's main plot, he took advantage of her when there was a terrible hit-run vehicular accident outside his palatial house following a party (during which she sensuously twirled around in slow-motion in his outdoor fountain while stripped down to her black lingerie).
+In the film's main plot, he took advantage of her when there was a terrible hit-run vehicular accident outside his palatial house the day after a party he hosted in his newly-acquired palatial home (during which she sensuously twirled around in slow-motion in his outdoor fountain while stripped down to her black lingerie).
 He performed surgery on her and made her a 'Venus de Milo' amputee (metaphorically and physically) by first removing her damaged legs and then her arms to imprison her.
 His behavior exhibited amputee fetishism (known as acrotomophilia).

 Another women-in-prison film, this one came a decade after star Linda Blair's appearance as a wrongly-imprisoned inmate in Chained Heat (1983).
 Its tagline was: "In prison...no-one cares if you scream!"
 Another was: "One woman in prison.
 One woman wants her out.
 One woman wants her."
 It was the precursor to Chained Heat III: No Holds Barred (1998) (aka Dark Confessions) (see later).